GiorgiKalatozi/design-patterns/README.md

 ## Introduction

 Understanding and applying SOLID principles and design patterns are crucial aspects of building robust, scalable, and maintainable software systems.
-This repository provides practical examples and explanations for each principle and pattern, helping developers enhance their OOP skills.
+This repository provides practical examples and explanations for each principle and pattern, helping developers enhance their OOP skills. 🧠

 ## SOLID Principles

-### Single Responsibility Principle (SRP): One Class, One Job
+### Single Responsibility Principle (SRP): One Class, One Job 🛠️

-The SRP states that a class should have only one reason to change, meaning it should have only one responsibility or job.In other words, a class should have a single, well-defined purpose.
+The SRP states that a class should have only one reason to change, meaning it should have only one responsibility or job.
+In other words, a class should have a single, well-defined purpose.
 This principle aims to enhance code maintainability, readability, and testability.

 The Single Responsibility Principle (SRP) is a fundamental principle in object-oriented design, promoting the creation of well-structured and maintainable code.
 SRP advocates that every class or module should have one, and only one, reason to change.
-This principle encourages developers to view each class as a specialist with a focused expertise, rather than trying to handle a myriad of diverse concerns.
+This principle encourages developers to view each class as a specialist with a focused expertise, rather than trying to handle a myriad of diverse concerns. 🎯

 ## How It Works: